sony/nmos-cpp/README.md

 The codebase is intended to be portable, and the nmos-cpp [CMake project](Development/CMakeLists.txt) can be built on at least Linux, Windows and macOS.

-After setting up the dependencies, follow these [instructions](Documents/Getting-Started.md) to build nmos-cpp on your platform, and run the test suite.
+After setting up the dependencies, follow these [instructions](Documents/Getting-Started.md) to build and install nmos-cpp on your platform, and run the test suite.

 Next, try out the registry and node applications in the [tutorial](Documents/Tutorial.md).